 It is a common prediction that we can expect fully functional 5G networks only after 2025.

-Don’t repeat the monetization mistakes of 4G!
+Don’t Repeat the Monetization Mistakes of 4G!

-When Telcos implemented 4G, most didn’t monetize on it.
 Instead, they offered 4G as an upgrade without charging for it or creating substantial additional revenue.

 That was the biggest mistake CSPs made, but the list goes on.

-Unfortunately, many telecoms didn’t differentiate their services.
 That made it difficult for customers to choose between different providers.

-Some CSPs also showed a lack of innovation and didn’t invest in new technologies.
 These services could have differentiated their 4G offering from competitors.

-Also, not all presented the customers with clear and transparent pricing.
-Therefore, the customers had difficulties when comparing services to find the best service suited to their wishes.
+Therefore, the customers had difficulties comparing services to find the best service suited to their wishes.

 With 4G still mostly in use, the focus on quantity over quality is something we still see today.
-Telcos often focus on getting as many customers as possible rather than having fewer customers with high-quality service.

 Some customers experience poor service quality and dropped connections, all because the companies need to invest more in their network infrastructure.